Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Lunar ISRU hybrid plant modeling

 \section{Lunar ISRU hybrid plant modeling}

-Fig. \ref{fig:architecture} shows the system architectures selected for this study.
-For each subsystem, a technology is modeled using ISRULib.
-ISRULib is an open-source component- and system-level library of ISRU models developed by the Technical University of Munich to carry out high-level technological trade-offs and preliminary architectural definitions \citep{GuerreroGonzalez.2023b}. \rev{To estimate the mass and power of the hybrid architectures proposed in this paper, parametric sizing models for carbothermal reduction and water extraction subsystems are newly developed and added to ISRULib.} The models estimate mass and power budgets, as well as the performance of different technologies, based on analytical parametric calculations, extrapolated experimental results, surrogate models from numerical simulations, and already existing ISRU hardware.
+Fig. \ref{fig:architecture} shows the \revaa{flow diagrams of the }system architectures \revaa{studied in this paper}.
+For \revaa{several} subsystems, \revaa{technologies are} modeled using ISRULib.
+ISRULib is an open-source component- and system-level library of ISRU models developed by the Technical University of Munich to carry out high-level technological trade-offs and preliminary architectural definitions \citep{GuerreroGonzalez.2023b}.
+To estimate the mass and power of the hybrid architectures proposed in this paper, parametric sizing models for carbothermal reduction and water extraction subsystems are newly developed.
+The models estimate mass and power budgets, as well as the performance of different technologies, based on analytical parametric calculations, \revaa{surrogate models from numerical simulations, and already existing ISRU hardware.
+Table \ref{tab:subsystem_assumptions} lists subsystem models employed in this paper.
+Each of them is explained below in detail.}